Mary Bell: Lifelong anonymity

 The right to anonymity granted to Bell's daughter following her birth was originally only extended until she had reached the age of 18.
 However, on 21 May 2003, Bell won a High Court battle to have her own anonymity, and that of her daughter, extended for life.
 This order was approved by Dame Elizabeth Butler-Sloss, President of the Family Division, and was later updated to include Bell's granddaughter (b.
 January 2009), who was referred to as "Z".
-The order also prohibits the divulging of any aspects of their lives which may identify them.
-(Note: As a consequence of these rulings, any court order permanently protecting the identity of a convict in Britain is colloquially known as a "Mary Bell order".)
+The order also prohibits the divulgence of any aspects of their lives which may identify them.
+(Note: As a consequence of these legal rulings, any court order permanently protecting the identity of a convict in Britain is colloquially known as a "Mary Bell order".)

-Bell's current whereabouts are unknown, and remain protected by the 2003 High Court order.
+Bell's current whereabouts remain protected by the 2003 High Court order.
 According to Sereny, Bell does not claim she was wrongly convicted and freely admits the abuse she suffered as a child does not excuse her crimes.